-With a background in choreography and environmental science, I am an interdisciplinary artist working in a blend of mediums and genres from live sound and movement performance, to data visualization, film, interactive media installations, virtual reality, writing, artist walks and participatory theater.
+With a background in choreography and environmental science, I am an interdisciplinary artist working in a blend of mediums and genres from live sound and movement performance, to data visualization, film, interactive media installations, virtual reality, writing, audio walks and participatory theater.

-My working environment is multi-centered and collaborative, existing between various geographical landing places and zshaw studio, the embodied digital art and design collective I founded drawing on and drawing together the extended micro-tribe of artists, engineers, improvisers and change makers I've been collaborating with around the world for many years including animator Maria Palazzi, choreographers Bebe Miller, William Forsythe and Thomas Hauert and music artists Marc Ainger and Byron Au Yong.
+My working environment is multi-centered and collaborative, existing between various geographical landing places and zshaw studio, the embodied digital art and design collective I founded drawing on and drawing together the extended community of artists, engineers, improvisers and change makers I've been collaborating with around the world for many years including animator Maria Palazzi, choreographers Bebe Miller, William Forsythe and Thomas Hauert and music artists Marc Ainger and Byron Au Yong.

 Working with movement, improvisation, sound, image, data, philosophy, community and the world around me, my recurring theme is mobility, the crossing of seemingly fixed divisions and the convergence of disparate ideas.

 My influences range from the systems theories of computer science and ecology to the wanderings of the situationists and irreverence of the Dadas, the radical inclusion and boundary dissolving practices of dance improvisation, intercultural and queer studies, the sublime contemplation of the world's wisdom traditions, aesthetic iterative play of design and architecture, and the vibrance of performance.

 My work has exhibited worldwide including Centre Pompidou, Sadler's Wells London, Hebbel Theater Berlin, Taipei Arts Festival, Wyoming Gallery NYC, Spring Dance Utrecht and the Chicago Humanities Festival, has toured as an Excellence Project of the Goethe Institute, has won numerous awards and features in books, journals and press and finds its largest community and ongoing audience online.